 - Click on the available application that is named “(Current Grant Year) Women’s Giving Circle Competitive Grant Initial Proposal.”

 - Click the “Apply” button to begin your application.

 - Please read all directions and complete all sections.
 Give yourself plenty of time to complete the application process.
 There is a time out feature on the application.
 We suggest saving your work often.
 You can save your work and login and logout of the application as often as you’d like.

 - Applications must be submitted by NOON of the displayed deadline date to be considered.
 Late or incomplete applications will not be accepted.
 The online system will not accept any changes to your application after the Noon deadline time, even if you are still logged into the system at that time.

 - If you have questions regarding the online application, please contact Kelly Miller at [email protected] or 812-274-0242.

-The online application for the WGCJC Grant Cycle is CLOSED.
-The application period for the next WGCJC Grant Cycle will open in January 2023.
+The online application for the WGCJC Grant Cycle is OPEN.
+The application deadline is Tuesday, January 31, 2023 at Noon.

 WGCJC Grant Application Due: